Consistency¶

 - summary: ClassVar[str] = 'Forbid wrong ``for`` loop iter targets.'¶

-WPS336 — Forbid explicit string concatanation in favour of
+WPS336 — Forbid explicit string concatenation in favour of

-method.However, we still allow multiline string concatanation as a way to write long strings that does not fit the 80-chars rule.
+.formatmethod.However, we still allow multiline string concatenation as a way to write long strings that does not fit the 80-chars rule.

 - Reasoning: